 What are Keto Tortillas?

 A Keto Tortilla is made of low-carb flours like flaxseed, coconut flour, almond flour, or chia seeds.
-They contain a very low amount of net carbs, usually less than 5 grams per serving which is 10 times less than regular tortillas.
+These low carb gluten free tortilla wraps contain a very low amount of net carbs, usually less than 5 grams per serving which is 10 times less than regular tortillas.
 They are also a high source of fiber and protein.

 Easy 5-ingredient keto tortillas